Centipede (1998 video game)

-Centipede is a 3D remake of the 1981 Centipede arcade game from Atari, the original of which was and designed by Ed Logg and Dona Bailey.
-It was published by Hasbro Interactive in 1998 under the Atari Interactive brand name.
+Centipede is a 1998 shoot 'em up video game developed by Leaping Lizard Software and a remake of Atari's 1981 arcade game of the same name.
+It was published by Hasbro Interactive, their first under the Atari label after purchasing the brand and former assets.

 Gameplay consists of a series of rounds that are completed once the player eliminates the centipede(s) that wind down the playing field.
 Obstacles such as spiders, fleas, and scorpions complicate the game.
 At the same time, a population of mushrooms grows between the player and each centipede.
 Optionally, the player is tasked with rescuing villagers and bystanders and preventing damage to key structures; although ignoring these tasks does not prevent the player from being able to complete the round regardless.

 Gameplay

 The game can be played in two game modes: "Arcade" and "Adventure" — the latter marking a departure from the original version.
 Arcade mode allows the player to experience a ported version of the original arcade Centipede, with some enhancements.

 In the adventure campaign, one completes a series of levels linked by a storyline.
 Here, the player encounters both the original enemies (centipede, spider, flea, scorpion, poisonous mushroom) and a new array as well (dragonfly, butterfly, firebug, icebug, killer mushroom, etc.), some of which are capable of throwing projectiles to destroy the shooter, and others capable of altering mushrooms.
 If an enemy or projectile contacts the shooter, the player loses a life.